 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G1 was succeeded by the Panasonic G2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Is the Panasonic G1 better than the Panasonic GX800 or vice versa?
 The listing below highlights the relative strengths of the two models.